ali-johnston/2024_trends-abundance-paper/README.md

 This repository contains code and data for _North American bird declines are greatest where species are most abundant_ (Johnston et al. 2025).

+## Abstract

+Efforts to address declines of North American birds have been constrained by limited availability of fine-scale information about population change.
+This archive accompanies a paper that describes the use of data from the participatory science project eBird to estimate continental population change and relative abundance at 27 km resolution for 495 bird species from 2007-2021.
+The archived materials, divided across Dryad and Zenodo, are composed of all data and R code that are necessary to conduct the analyses and produce the figures from this paper.
+The README.md file for this archive, which is part of the Dryad component of the archive, describes each of the R scripts and data files contained within the archive.

 ## Setup

 To install all necessary packages to run the R scripts in the `code/` directory, run the following